 Described as the "Springsteen" of Obama's White House and included in British GQ's "35 Coolest Men Under 38 (And a Half)", when it comes to finding a message that resonates, Keenan is truly in a league of his own.
 As Obama said of Keenan, "I rely on Cody not just to share my vision, but to help tell America’s story.
 He’s a brilliant writer.
 He’s relentless.”

-Charles Duhigg’s The Power of Habit spent over 168 weeks on the New York Times Bestseller list.
+Charles Duhigg’s The Power of Habit has spent three years on the New York Times Bestseller list.
 His latest bestselling book, Smarter Faster Better: The Secrets of Being Productive in Life and Business (2016) is a fascinating exploration of the science of productivity, and why, in today’s world, managing how you think—rather than what you think—can transform your life.
 Duhigg's journalistic accomplishments have made him an in-demand speaker for organizations from the UCLA School of Management to Fortune 500 companies and The Johnson Foundation to the National Association of Science Teachers.
 His presentations are both descriptive and prescriptive, and speak to a wide range of groups from the fields of business, science, medicine, and education.
 He is a Pulitzer prize-winning investigative reporter , and writes for The New York Times Magazine and other publications.

 Steven Kotler is a New York Times Bestselling Author, award-winning journalist and the Co-Founder and Director for Research of the Flow Genome Project, the largest open-source citizen science project on human performance in the world.
 The author of Stealing Fire, The Rise of Superman, Abundance and Bold, Kotler shows companies how to unlock their potential and level up their game like never before.
 His bestselling books and research decode how scientific and technological breakthroughs are radically changing the world for both businesses and individuals.
 Whether it’s an optimistic view of how technology and innovation can help us solve life’ s greatest challenges; or how bold thinking and extraordinary technological changes have and will alter our lives in amazing ways; or how individual science – the science of “flow” can alter a person’s way of interacting with the world to out-perform others; Kotler is a master storyteller who decodes our brave new world with enthusiasm and optimism to provide what the Wall Street Journal called “a manifesto for the future that is grounded in practical solutions addressing the world’s most pressing concerns."